pimicah/KaggleLinear_Regression_Proj1/README.md

 # CitiBike Linear_Regression_Proj1

 ## 1.0 Business Problem
-> The data and the description has been adapted from (https://en.wikipedia.org/wiki/Moneyball) and Udemy...
+> The data and the description has been adapted from Kaggles's Bike Sharing Demand Challenge and Udemy...
 >